 Why do I tout my book as the antithesis to Fifty?
 For a number of reasons: plot,

-message, pace, merit and genre
+message, pace, merit and genre.
+Plenty

 de-glamorizes sex kitten training, and strips away the fairy tale sheen, a theme